 Depending on your flight schedule, you may have some free time in the morning to relax or explore the city.

-Transfer to the airport for your departure, bidding farewell to Nepal with cherished memories of the Mulde Hill Trek and the enchanting beauty of the Annapurna region.
+Our representative will escort you to the airport for the departure, bidding farewell to Nepal with cherished memories of the Mulde Hill Trek and the enchanting beauty of the Annapurna region.

 The starting point of the Mulde Hill Trek is typically a village called [Name of the village].
 It can be reached by various means, including a combination of flights and ground transportation.
 The nearest major airport is [Name of the airport], and from there, you can hire a private vehicle or take a public bus to reach the starting point.